 Jung and Ochwiay Biano and the Lineage of an Enduring Friendship

-The Club was established in 1974 and most recently updated its Articles of Association and Bylaws in 2015.
+The Club was established in 1974 and most recently updated its Articles of Association in 2015 and its Bylaws in 2020.
 The founding President was Peter P. Coukoulis.
 Its purpose is to promote an interest in, and understanding of, Jungian Psychology and to cultivate a collegial environment in which participants can experience personal development and growth.
 Each year it sponsors a Jungian Conference and a number of public lectures.